 Certificate in Trauma-Informed Practices in Higher Education (C-TIP/HED)

 Gain the knowledge and tools to help your trauma-experienced students.
-Join our 6-week online program designed for a range of professionals across college and university campuses.
+Join our 6-module online program designed for a range of professionals across college and university campuses.

 Our Institute for Building Resilience through Trauma-Informed Practices (I-BRTIP)

 The Certificate program is offered through our I-BRTIP Institute and our Higher Education Administration program.
 The Institute is our unique contribution to advancing social justice.

 I-BRTIP will be a resource and advocate for the impact of trauma-informed practices on systemic racism, proactive and humane law enforcement, economic equity, criminal justice, educational opportunity, and the affirmation of human dignity and mutual respect.

 The Certificate in Building Resilience through Trauma-Informed Practices includes these six modules:

 1. Understanding the long-term impact of trauma on academic and personal development prior to college

 2. Addressing the ramifications of trauma on student performance and retention in higher education